 Classifier Probability and Confidence

 All classifiers return a label for an input, but not all classifiers return the probability that the label is correct.
 For example, the SVM can only return a label, whereas the GNB classifier and feed-forward NN can return the probability for all labels (Richard & Lippmann, 1991).
 Normally, one chooses the label with the maximum probability as the selected class while ignoring its value, but we explored the use of this probability information to improve classification accuracy.
 It is also useful to consider a heuristic, which we shall call confidence, which is correlated with the probability that the chosen label is correct.
 For the GNB classifier, the probability of the chosen label can be used directly.
 However, the output of the NN is only an approximation of the posterior probabilities.
 Therefore, the outputs are first normalized to sum to one across all labels, and then the output corresponding to the selected label is taken to be that label’s confidence.
 Since the SVM only returns a label, generating a measure of confidence is not as straightforward and we therefore elected to only measure the confidence of the NN.
-To see how well correlated this measure is with classifier accuracy, we averaged this confidence value across all frames in a session and plotted the aggregate confidence against the session’s cross-validated performance.
+How well confidence correlates with the true probability depends on how well the NN has approximated the joint probability distribution after training.
+The true probability cannot be measured directly, but we can compare the average confidence with the average probability that a label is correct, that is, the estimated classifier accuracy.
+To see how well the NN is estimating the joint probability distribution, we averaged confidence across all frames in a session and plotted it against the session’s cross-validated performance.
+It is also worth noting that confidence is calculated from the output of a trained NN and an input example, but not the associated label.
+This means that confidence could potentially be used as an independent quality estimate if the neural network was trained on an independent dataset.

 Block Integration